 These discussions take the form of interviews with various fitness professionals.
 In addition to the questions asked by Kirk/Josh directly, everyone else on the Hangout is able to fire in their own on the topic being discussed.

 To find out the topic & URL each week, all you need to do grab the Strength & Fitness Newsletter (part of the Straight to the Bar Strength Kit), and you’ll receive all the details.
 And as a bonus, you’ll also receive tips on strength-training technique, unusual exercises and a whole lot more.

 As for taking part, well there are three ways (depending on whether you want to be on the show, or just watch).
 Here are the details.

 The topics are all aspects of strength-training, and change from week to week.
 Each gymchat is an hour-long discussion on a particular area.

-To get an idea of the types of topics we cover, head over to The Complete List of Gymchats.
-If it relates to strength training, we'll be talking about it.
+To get an idea of the types of topics we cover, check out The Complete List of Gymchats below.
+If it relates to strength training, we’ll be talking about it.